cnbi/CRT-Sample-Size-Determination/README.md

 ├── README.md
 ├── docs               <- Documentation notebook for users.
 │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc.
 │   └── references     <- File bibtex with all the references.
 ├── results
 │   ├── figures        <- Figures for the manuscript or reports.
 │   └── output         <- Other output for the manuscript or reports.
 └── scripts            <- Scripts with code for this project.
+    ├── functions
+    └── simulation

 ```